knative/docs/docs/install/operator/configuring-eventing-cr.md

 - [Configuring default broker class](#configuring-default-broker-class)
 - [System Resource Settings](#system-resource-settings)

-__NOTE:__ Kubernetes spec level policies cannot be configured using the Knative Operators.
+__NOTE:__ Kubernetes spec level policies cannot be configured by using the KnativeEventing CR.

 ## Installing a specific version of Eventing

 Cluster administrators can install a specific version of Knative Eventing by using the `spec.version` field.
-For example, if you want to install Knative Eventing v0.19.0, you can apply the following KnativeEventing custom resource:
+For example, if you want to install Knative Eventing v0.19.0, you can apply the following KnativeEventing CR:

 ```
 apiVersion: operator.knative.dev/v1alpha1